Awards and Recognition

 6. What if I own a leasehold condominium and how should I apply for the extension of lease?

-The application for the extension of lease for a leasehold property which held under a strata title is to be handled by the Developer/Management body.
-Technically, the owner to the respective units of the condominium do not own the whole piece of the land but only the particular unit which forming part of the land.
-The Developer/Management will then require all owners of the condominium to agree to share for the premium imposed on the lease renewal.
+The application for the extension of lease for a leasehold property which held under a strata title is to be handled by the Developer/Management body/ JMB/ MC.
+In other words, the owner to the individual units of the condominium/apartment is not able to apply on their own.
+Developer/Management/MC/ JMB can contact us for more assistance on the application of leasehold extension for properties held under strata titles.

 Malaysia Real Estate Law